 Best places to stay in Munich

-Since you will be in Munich for only 2 days, I suggest you stay close to the city center.
-Munich Alstadt or the Old Town is ideal.
-However, please keep in mind that accommodation in the city center is often expensive especially if you book closer to your travel dates.
+Since you will be in Munich for only two days, I suggest you stay close to the city center.
+Munich Alstadt or the Old Town are ideal.
+However, please keep in mind that accommodation in the city center is often expensive, especially if you book closer to your travel dates.

 Here are some good places to stay in the Munich city center for all budgets.

 • Hotel Eder: This family-run hotel is located very close to Munich Hauptbanhoff and Munich Old Town and will not burn a hole in your pocket.
-They have comfortable rooms, super nice staff, and traditional German breakfast.
-They tend to get filled up pretty fast.
-Be sure to reserve your stay at Hotel Eder before you arrive.
+It has comfortable rooms, super nice staff, and traditional German breakfast.
+However, it tends to get filled up pretty fast, so be sure to reserve your stay before you arrive.

-• Unsöld’s Factory Hotel: Located very close to Hofbrauhaus and Viktualienmarkt, this hotel features new modern rooms, good facilities, and friendly staff.
-A great mid-range accommodation option in Munich if you are looking for one.
-Book your stay at Unsold’s here.
+• Unsöld’s Factory Hotel: Located very close to Hofbrauhaus and Viktualienmarkt, this hotel features new, modern rooms, good facilities, and friendly staff.
+It is a great mid-range accommodation option in Munich.
+Book your stay at Unsöld’s here.

 • BEYOND by Geisel: If you wish to splurge when in Munich, try BEYOND by Geisel because this place truly goes beyond all expectations.
 This hotel is located right in front of Munich Town Hall and provides excellent views of the plaza.
-Their rooms and suites are luxuriously furnished.
-Staff is super friendly.
+Its rooms and suites are luxuriously furnished, and the staff is super friendly.
 If budget is not a concern, I highly recommend you get a room at BEYOND by Geisel.

 Getting to Munich